mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 It's therefore better to weight our term frequency vectors by **how frequently the terms occur across *all* documents**.
 If every document says the word `cat` 100 times, it's no big deal $-$ but if your document is the *only* one to mention `cat`, that's incredibly informative!
 These weighted vectors are called **term frequency - inverse document frequency (TF-IDF)** vectors.

 Finally, we'll also want to remove **stop words** and perform **lemmatization.** Stop words are words like `the`, `and`, `if`, etc. whose main purpose is linguistic logic.
-Stop words don't contain information about the *content* of the document, so they just make it harder for a model to discriminate between documents.
-Similarly, the words `eating`, `eats`, and `ate` look like entirely different terms to an NLP model when they're really just different ways of saying `eat`.
-Lemmatization is the process of stripping that linguistic layer off the root of each word.
+Stop words don't contain information about the *content* of the document, so they just make it harder for a model to discriminate between documents.<sup>[[2]](#2-strings-to-vectors)</sup> Similarly, the words `eating`, `eats`, and `ate` look like entirely different terms to an NLP model when they're really just different ways of saying `eat`.
+[Lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) is the process of stripping that linguistic layer off the root of each word.

 When we remove stop words, perform lemmatization, and weight the above term frequency vectors by their document frequencies, we get these TF-IDF vectors: